AngelikiMt/recruitment-pipeline-ms/README.md

 ```

 2. Pipeline Transition (status update)
-Update the application status via Postman for create the StageHistory anf the AuditLog
+Update the application status via Postman for create the StageHistory anf the AuditLog.
+Requires reject_reason if status is "rejected".

 | Field | Value |
 |:---|:---|